ElectionDataAnalysis/electiondata/README.md

 Funding provided October 2019 - September 2021 by the National Science Foundation
  * Award #1936809, "EAGER: Data Science for Election Verification"
- * Award #2027089, "RAPID: Election Result Anomaly Detection for 2020"
+ * Award #2027089, "RAPID: Election Result Anomaly Detection for 2020" Data collection and consolidation for the 2020 US General Election funded in part by the Verified Voting Foundation.

 # License
 See [LICENSE.md](./LICENSE.md)